themanOsho/cool-kids-network/Explanation.md

 # Cool Kids Network Plugin - Documentation

 ## 📌 Problem Statement
 The **Cool Kids Network** plugin is designed to **manage user roles and authentication** in a WordPress environment.
-The goal is to allow users to **register, log in, and have their roles updated** based on an administrator’s actions.
+The goal is to allow users to **generate a character by registration and log in.** **Their roles can be updated** based on an administrator’s actions.

 ### **Challenges Addressed:**
 1. **Managing user roles efficiently** within WordPress.
 2. **Providing an admin panel** to assign roles easily.
 3. **Creating a user-friendly login and registration system**.
 4. **Ensuring security** through nonce verification and sanitization.
-5. **Making sure the plugin works across all themes and page builders (e.g., Elementor).**
+5. **Making sure the plugin works across all themes and page builders.**

 ---